As with many types of cancer, the earlier your cancer is diagnosed, the easier it is to get it under control and possibly cure it.

 The treatment is chosen depending how far a cancer has grown and spread.
 There are 4 main stages.

 It is important to remember that it is very rare to find gallbladder cancer at this early stage.
 Most stage 1 gallbladder cancers are found almost by accident.
-Fewer than 2 out of 10 gallbladder cancers (20%) are found during a simple cholecystectomy for gallstones or inflammation of the gallbladder.
+Rarely gallbladder cancers are found during a simple cholecystectomy for gallstones or inflammation of the gallbladder.

 If the cancer is found very early (stage T1a), no further treatment is usually needed.
 In this situation, you would usually have a simple operation to remove just your gallbladder (cholecystectomy).